djek-sweng/blog-quartz-cronjob-scheduling-aspnet-core/README.md

 Using Quartz gives you the following advantages:

 * Quartz can be integrated into your existing applications or run as a standalone program.
-* An executable job is a class that implements a Quartz job interface.
+* An executable job is a class that implements a specific Quartz job interface.
-* The Quartz scheduler executes a job when the associated trigger occurs.
+* The Quartz scheduler executes a job, when the associated trigger occurs.
 * A trigger supports a variety of options and can be adjusted to the second via a [cron expression](https://www.freeformatter.com/cron-expression-generator-quartz.html).
 * Scheduling results can be monitored via the implementation of a listener.